Gravitational Lensing Characteristics of the Transparent Sun

-Throughout the present analysis, the more recent 2005 Standard Solar Model (SSM) data is used \citep{bahcall05}.
+Throughout the present analysis, the more recent Bahcall et al.(2005) Standard Solar Model (SSM) data is used.
 A more complete model of the gravitational lens characteristics of the transparent Sun is computed, including a more accurate minimum focal length (23.5 $\pm$ 0.1 AU), regions of multiple images, and the locations of caustics and critical curves.

-The plan of the paper is as follows: $\S $ 2 outlines two alternative approaches to obtain the minimal focal length of the transparent Sun.
-The strength of a composite lens capable of producing multiple images is given a through treatment in $\S$ 3.
-The critical curves, caustics, magnification and multiple image zones are computed in $\S$ 4, and conclusions summarized in $\S$ 5.
+The plan of the paper is as follows: $\S$ 2 explains the connection between the power-law density profiles of the stars to the deflection angles produced due to their lens action. $\S $ 3 outlines two alternative approaches to obtain the minimal focal length of the transparent Sun.
+The strength of a composite lens capable of producing multiple images is given a through treatment in $\S$ 4.
+The critical curves, caustics, magnification and multiple image zones are computed in $\S$ 5, and conclusions summarized in $\S$ 6.